 a.
 Format – The appeal, in writing, must specify the reasons why the student believes he or she qualifies for the Rebate Program.

 c.
-Deadline for Appeal – The student must file the appeal no later than thirty calendar days after the date the college dean or supervisor of the College Academic Advising Center determines ineligibility.
-This 30-day time limit includes all university holidays and breaks.
+Deadline for Appeal – The student must file the appeal no later than 30 business days after the date the college dean or supervisor of the college academic advising center determines ineligibility.

-The college dean will provide written notice to the student of the results of their review of the appeal no later than thirty calendar days after receipt of the appeal.
+d.
+The college dean or designee will provide written notice to the student of the results of their review of the appeal no later than 30 business days after receipt of the appeal.
 The decision of the college dean constitutes a final decision for eligibility for the Rebate Program.
-For appeals resulting in a determination of Rebate Program eligibility, the college dean will forward the approved rebate application and supporting documents to the Student Business Services Office for processing the rebate payment.
+For appeals resulting in a determination of Rebate Program eligibility, the college dean or designee will forward the approved rebate application and an approval memorandum to the Student Business Services office for processing the rebate payment.

 04.02 Amount – Students who desire to appeal the dollar amount of their rebate must follow the steps detailed below.
 Failure to adhere to all of the following requirements will nullify their appeal as to the amount of the rebate.

 b.
-Documentation – All supporting documentation (such as receipts from previous institutions attended and, if necessary, Hardship Justification forms) must accompany the appeal.
+Documentation – All supporting documentation (such as receipts from previous institutions attended or others as necessary) must accompany the appeal.